Show an Isolated Product Before Contextual Imagery

 These mindsets are different.

-In the first stage, customers prefer products that are easy to evaluate.
-Here, isolated photos should perform better because they exclude peripheral information.
+In the first stage, isolated photos perform better because they exclude peripheral information.
 By showing the product — and only the product — you ease comparisons with adjacent products.
 Customers are more likely to visit these pages because they predict an easier evaluation.

-Once customers visit a page, they enter the second stage.
-Here, contextual photos (e.g., humans using the product) perform better because customers can imagine buying and using these products.
+Once customers visit a page, contextual photos (e.g., humans using the product) perform better because customers can imagine buying and using these products.
 Researchers confirmed that contextual photos of shirts helped participants imagine wearing them.
-See my book Imagine Reading This Book for more applications of this idea.

 Other New Studies